Pastor of Southminster Presbyterian

 JoAnn was a member of the first Commissioned Ruling Elder class (formerly entitled Commissioned Lay Pastor) offered by the Middle Tennessee Presbytery.
 She attended the PCUSA General Assembly in 2003 as a representative from the Presbytery, and she has served on the Presbytery’s Christian Education Committee.

-Happily retired from the State of Tennessee, JoAnn enjoys her hobbies of reading, cooking and gardening.
+Happily retired from the State of Tennessee, JoAnn enjoyed her hobbies of reading, cooking and gardening.

-JoAnn has two grown children.
+JoAnn is survived by two grown children.
 Her daughter, Meredith, and her partner Sandy live in nearby Donelson.
 JoAnn’s son, Joe; daughter-in-law, Davida, and grandson, Liam, live in Cincinnati, Ohio.